CAPC Guidelines:

 Follow-up Testing

 • Follow up testing should be done 24-48 hours after the completion of therapy.
 It is recommended to perform a fecal flotation with centrifugation primarily for detection of cysts in solid or semisolid stools.
-ELISA tests may remain positive even after treatment for variable periods of time and should not be used as a guide to determine reinfection or failure of treatment.
+ELISA and PCR tests may remain positive even after treatment for variable periods of time and should not be used as a guide to determine reinfection or failure of treatment.

 Refractory Treatment